daniellmb/.github/README.md

 # .github

-Repository Templates for Issues, Pull Requests and Contributions all neatly packaged into a `.github` folder.
+Customizable repository templates for issues, pull requests and contributions neatly packaged into a `.github` folder.